KD5FMU/Play-Audio-ASL3-Node/README.md

 Or if it's already in an acceptable format just copy the audio file to the folder you desire and then we can setup a cron job to have it play when you want it to.
 <br>
-For Example: If you want the file to play 15 mins after the hour every hour then you can get into crontab thusly,
+For Example: If you want the file to play 15 mins after the hour every hour only on Christmas Day then you can get into crontab thusly,

 ```
 sudo crontab -e